-Later, keep your eyes peeled on the woods and the shore for ambling along, black bears.
+Later, keep your eyes peeled on the woods and the shore for ambling black bears.
 And don't forget to look up now and again for bald eagles.
 Across the water, the Keku Islands dot Keku Strait.
 Slide into a kayak or skiff and glide along the fingerling islets and passageways.
-Make for shore on a tidal zone stroll turning up sea life clinging to rocks.
-Back on board, you’re greeted with a belly-warming cocktail.
+Make for shore on a tidal zone stroll, turning up sea life clinging to rocks.
+Back on board, you’re greeted with a Viking handshake and a belly-warming cocktail.

 Into the wild you go, on the western shore of Kuiu Island.
 Just shy of 67,000 acres of islands, islets, and forest sits in the Tebenkof Bay Wilderness Area.
 And a little farther north, the Bay of Pillars.
 Have your rubber boots at the ready—muskeg, woods, and tide pools set the stage for guided hikes.
 Kayaks and skiffs bring on the search for seaweed, kelp, harbor seals, sea stars, and jellies.
 Or try your hand at paddle boarding.
 The crew has a dry towel and a hot toddy ready if you decide to take the “polar plunge”.